-- Prevents jaw recession
+- Prevents jaw bone loss

 - Promotes bone regeneration